Dashboard

 Business and Creator accounts also have different profile categories.
 For example, a public figure using a Creator account could choose from "chef," "writer" and so on, but a brand using a Business account could choose from categories, such as "bakery" or "advertising agency."

-While both account types offer the ability to show contact information on your profile, only the Instagram Business account can include a physical location address.
+While both account types offer the ability to show contact information on your profile, only the Instagram Business account can include a physical location address, and its contact and action buttons (like phone and booking) are more prominently displayed and better integrated with Meta's broader business tools.

 Therefore, the decision between using a Business or Creator account is typically a straightforward one.
-Most businesses opt for the Business account.
+Most businesses opt for the Business account, while individual influencers, artists, and public figures tend to be better served by a Creator account.

 Need to change your Instagram account type or not sure what type you currently have?

-At the bottom of the Account selection, you’ll see the option to switch your account type.
-The options available will be what you aren’t using currently.
-For example, if you have a Creator account, you’ll only see the options to change to a Business or personal account type.
+You'll see the option to switch your account type there.
+The options available will be what you aren't using currently.
+For example, if you have a Creator account, you'll only see the options to change to a Business or personal account type.

 Looking to get a jump on your Instagram marketing?
 See our 16 tips.